bring/developer-site/content/api/booking/labels/qr.md

 ### QR Code Generation

 Enable QR codes by adding the element \`generateQrCodes\` at the consignment level.
 The API response returns one \`qrCodeLink\` per package.
+After the booking is completed, the QR code is sent to the sender and recipient by e-mail (assuming their respective e-mail addresses are included in the request).

 **Supported Services:**
 - 9000 \- Return business parcel